 One fan of the shell-toe design and leather uppers is legendary basketball player, Kareem Abdul Jabbar.
 The top NBA scorer never wore anything but Superstars on the court.
 And because of his charismatic and dominant personality, fans of the game and of Kareem became fans of the shoes too.

 Pretty soon, the sneakers made their transition from on the court to off it.
 Hip-hop group Run D.M.C. took them up next and made the Superstars into their signature footwear.
 It became customary to see them wear their Superstar sneakers with the tongues pushed out and laces untied.
 They even wrote a song about the shoes called “My Adidas.”

 The rise of hip-hop and the push made by Run D.M.C. turned Adidas Superstars into casual kicks rather than athletic footwear.
 The shoes’ ability to adapt to different cultures and their undiminishing stature in the sneaker world for generations have also made them into legit classics.

-While the Superstar silhouette remains in production today, it has undergone various Superstar reimaginings throughout the years leading to the production of dozens of iterations such as the Superstar Foundations, Superstar 2s, and lately, Superstar Boots.
+While the Superstar silhouette remains in production today, it has undergone various Superstar reimaginings throughout the years leading to the production of dozens of iterations such as the Superstar Foundations, Superstar 2s, and lately, Superstar Cleats.

 - Adidas Superstar Cleats contain glossy tongue logos, soft synthetic linings, rubber outsoles, and lightweight EVA midsoles.